OffchainLabs/eth-pos-devnet/README.md

  ⠿ Container eth-pos-devnet-validator-1                    Started
 ```

-Each time you restart, you can wipe the old data using `make clean`.
+Each time you restart, you can wipe the old data using `./clean.sh`.

 Next, you can inspect the logs of the different services launched.